jperdue62/Wildcat-Within/README.md

 PARTICIPATION GUIDELINES:

-This project adheres to Mozilla's Participation Guidelines. https://www.mozilla.org/en-US/about/governance/policies/participation/       By participating, you are expected to uphold this code.
+This project adheres to Mozilla's [Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) By participating, you are expected to uphold this code.